- Download our Moving to Sweden Guide (PDF)

 The healthcare system in Sweden is widely regarded as being one of the best in the world.
 The tax-funded system provides equal access to everyone in the country, which has one of the best doctor-to-patient ratios in the world.

 Public healthcare in Sweden

-The Swedish government invests almost a tenth of its GDP into healthcare every year, providing excellent medical care for all citizens, including expats who have a residence visa.
+The Swedish government invests about a tenth of its GDP into healthcare every year, providing excellent medical care for all citizens, including expats who have a residence visa.
 This means that everyone who is a resident in Sweden, no matter their nationality, is entitled to the same medical care that Swedish nationals receive.

-Fees for adults are nominal – among the most affordable in Europe – and medical care is entirely free for those under 20 years of age.
+Fees for adults are nominal and are among the most affordable in Europe.
 The only problem with Sweden’s healthcare system is that there can occasionally be long waiting times before a patient is granted an appointment.
-However, urgent cases are prioritised and patients are guaranteed an appointment within three days.
-Non-urgent patients are guaranteed that they will not have to wait longer than seven days for an appointment at a healthcare centre and no longer than 90 days to see a specialist.
+Waiting-time policies have been implemented in a bid to reduce this issue.
+These stipulate that patients are to wait no longer than seven days for an appointment with a general doctor and no longer than 90 days to see a specialist or undergo surgery.
+In reality, these standards are only met for about two thirds of patients.

 Expats who would like to benefit from Sweden’s healthcare system will have to apply for a personal identification number (personnummer) at the tax office.
 Expats who are not EU citizens and have not yet qualified for Swedish residency will have to take out private health insurance to cover their costs.

 Private healthcare in Sweden

 Private healthcare is not commonly used in Sweden, but the number of private healthcare facilities in the country has increased in recent years.
-A small percentage of healthcare in Sweden is funded by county councils but provided by private doctors.
 Because private healthcare is not affiliated with the Swedish Social Insurance Administration, treatment is more expensive than in public facilities.

 Health insurance in Sweden